Last updated: May 26, 2026

 Does my eSIM work as soon as I land in the USA?

-Yes — unlike Russia or China, there are no mandatory delays or data blocks for international eSIMs in the USA.
+Yes — unlike Russia or Turkey, there are no mandatory delays or data blocks for international eSIMs in the USA.
 Your data activates the moment you connect to a US network.

 Can I use my eSIM as a hotspot in the USA?